dinith95/CodingBook/devops/kubernates/kubernates.md

 - Init containers run before the main container start , sidecar run laong with the main container

+## Container  Probes

+### Readiness Probes

+- defines some conditions such that the pod is marked as ready in pod states
+- eg : http get request to the web api , only that becomes success pod will be marked as ready
+- default **3 equests will be made** but can be overridden by `failureThreshold`

+### Livenes Probes

+- to check the application is running healthy
+- eg : http get request to an endpoint in application , if request dosent return success the container will be restarted .

 ## Pods

  - pods are the smallest unit that the **K8s Manages** .